 Melody is in a converted bungalow opposite Sqirl, and is good for many situations.
 Date night?
-Sit in the dimly-lit main room, and get some wine and French-ish food (like a chicken cordon bleu sandwich) to share.
+Sit in the dimly lit main room, and get some wine and French-ish food (like a chicken cordon bleu sandwich) to share.
 Group dinner?
 There’s a big side patio with heaters, blankets, and more wine.
 After-work drinks?
-They have a “wine down” happy hour from 5-7pm.
-The food isn’t particularly special, but with friendly service and a neighborhood feel, it’s the kind of place Silver Lake people will end up at regularly for drinks and snacks.
+They have a “wine down” Happy Hour from 5-7pm (5-11pm on Mondays).
+The food isn’t particularly special, but with friendly service and a neighborhood feel, it’s the kind of place Virgil Village people will end up at regularly for drinks and snacks.

 Where we've featured it